-Effective upon the completion of this offering, our audit committee will be composed of , and , with serving as chairman of the committee.
-Our board of directors has determined that each member of the audit committee meets the independence requirements of Rule 10A-3 under the Securities Exchange Act of 1934, as amended, or the Exchange Act, and the applicable listing standards of The NASDAQ Stock Market.
-Our board of directors has further determined that is an "audit committee financial expert" within the meaning of the SEC regulations and applicable listing standards of The NASDAQ Stock Market.
+Effective upon the completion of this offering, our audit committee will be composed of Perry Karsen, James A. Geraghty and Michael Higgins, with Michael Higgins serving as chairman of the committee.
+Our board of directors has determined that Perry Karsen, Michael Higgins, and James A. Geraghty meet the independence requirements of Rule 10A-3 under the Securities Exchange Act of 1934, as amended, or the Exchange Act, and the applicable listing standards of The NASDAQ Stock Market.
+Our board of directors has further determined that Michael Higgins is an "audit committee financial expert" within the meaning of the SEC regulations and applicable listing standards of The NASDAQ Stock Market.
 The audit committee's responsibilities upon completion of this offering will include:

-- appointing, approving the compensation of, reviewing the performance of, and assessing the independence of our independent registered public accounting firm; - pre-approving audit and permissible non-audit services, and the terms of such services, to be provided by our independent registered public accounting firm; - reviewing the internal audit plan with the independent registered public accounting firm and members of management responsible for preparing our financial statements; - reviewing and discussing with management and the independent registered public accounting firm our annual and quarterly financial statements and related disclosures as well as critical accounting policies and practices used by us; - reviewing the adequacy of our internal control over financial reporting; - establishing policies and procedures for the receipt and retention of accounting-related complaints and concerns; - recommending, based upon its review and discussions with management and the independent registered public accounting firm, whether our audited financial statements shall be included in our Annual Report on Form 10-K; - preparing the audit committee report required by the rules of the SEC to be included in our annual proxy statement; - reviewing all related party transactions for potential conflict of interest situations and approving all such transactions; - reviewing policies related to risk assessment and risk management; and - establishing, maintaining and overseeing our Code of Business Conduct and Ethics.
+- appointing, approving the compensation of, reviewing the performance of, and assessing the independence of our independent registered public accounting firm; - pre-approving audit and permissible non-audit services, and the terms of such services, to be provided by our independent registered public accounting firm; - reviewing the internal audit plan with the independent registered public accounting firm and members of management responsible for preparing our financial statements;

+- reviewing and discussing with management and the independent registered public accounting firm our annual and quarterly financial statements and related disclosures as well as critical accounting policies and practices used by us; - reviewing the adequacy of our internal control over financial reporting; - establishing policies and procedures for the receipt and retention of accounting-related complaints and concerns; - recommending, based upon its review and discussions with management and the independent registered public accounting firm, whether our audited financial statements shall be included in our Annual Report on Form 10-K; - preparing the audit committee report required by the rules of the SEC to be included in our annual proxy statement; - reviewing all related party transactions for potential conflict of interest situations and approving all such transactions; - reviewing policies related to risk assessment and risk management; and - establishing, maintaining and overseeing our Code of Business Conduct and Ethics.